-For most of us, a full-face of makeup is no-go while travelling, yet we tend to find it hard to part with our beloved mascara.
+For most of us, a full face of makeup is no-go while travelling, yet we tend to find it hard to part with our beloved mascara.
 This dinky mascara takes up minimal space and is worth packing just in case you end up seated next to a handsome stranger!
 Its curved brush, inky shade and keratin-infused formula creates drama and curl without leaving lashes feeling crispy.

-Supercharge your skincare, encourage lymphatic drainage (puffy flight face is a thing!) and relieve a stiff neck with this microcurent device that gently exercises 69 muscles in your face and neck.
+Supercharge your skincare, encourage lymphatic drainage (puffy flight face is a thing!) and relieve a stiff neck with this microcurrent device that gently exercises 69 muscles in your face and neck.
 A mini facial in the sky, now we’re talking!

 Any product that claims to ward off bacteria and help us relax when while flying, has our vote!

 This oil prevents that heady feeling you often get on planes and just helps you to feel that bit more comfortable if your nerves are taking over.
 Plus, it smells dreamy.
-Dab on the inside of wrists and behind your neck and then breathe.
+Dab on the inside of your wrists and behind your neck and then breathe.

 This ultra-fine alcohol-free citrusy mist is an absolute must-have for any hot getaway.
 Use and abuse as a cooling primer, makeup setting spray and a hydrating refresher.
-The blend of Vitamins C, E and B5 pack a powerful punch of hydration that will instantly refresh.
+The blend of Vitamins C, E and B5 packs a powerful punch of hydration that will instantly refresh.

 This thick balm gives ultra-hydration to the lips without any stickiness or greasy texture.
 As you’d expect from a brand that’s renowned for its incredible scents, this balm is lightly fragranced with a sweet smell of honey that adds to its moisturising properties too.

-This award-winning pocket-size hand cream is super-rich in shea butter yet sinks into skin immediately and leaves hands significantly moisturised and soft for hours after.
+This award-winning pocket-size hand cream is super-rich in shea butter yet sinks into the skin immediately and leaves hands significantly moisturised and soft for hours after.
 And if your hands tend to blow up on flights, this will relieve that tight taut uncomfortable feeling.

 Just a dab of this creamy formula on your cheeks, bridge of your nose and forehead will give you second-skin warmth to your face cheating a fresh-faced look.
 It’s scented with the brand’s signature French Polynesia Monoï de Tahiti Oil, which is also known to lock in moisture, firm, and tone complexion.
 Plus, it comes in five flattering shades to suit the finish you want.